CumulusNetworks/docs/content/cumulus-linux-56/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-Snippets.md

 - You can create new files or modify existing files that NVUE does not manage.
 - You can add configuration to files that NVUE manages.

-To configure and manage flexible snippets, your user account must be in the sudo group, which includes the NVUE `system-admin` role, or you must be the root user.
+The account you use through the CLI or the REST API to configure and manage flexible snippets must be in the sudo group, which includes the NVUE `system-admin` role, or you must be the root user.

 ### Files NVUE Manages

-You can use flexible snippets to add configuration to the following files that NVUE Manages:
+You can use flexible snippets to add configuration to the following files that NVUE manages:

 | <div style="width:350px">Filename  | Description |
 | --------- | ----------- |